"Electrophants" at Goldhanger

 2015 www.youtube.com/watch?v=fEnXc3UI0UU Richland Michigan 4th of July Parade with the same machine

-This article dated 2016 has impressive pictures of a restored 1951 model which was auctioned for $275,000...
+These news reports, all dated 2016, have impressive pictures of a restored 1951 model which was auctioned for $275,000...

 we would like to acknowledge the contributions made to this webpage by Mr Andrew S Hatton